northle/docs/site/docs/1.x/basics/directory-structure.md

 ### `📁 /client`

 This directory is present if you're using a frontend framework template.
-It contains raw, uncompiled things like JavaScript files or Vue.js components.
+It contains uncompiled assets like JavaScript files or Vue.js components.

 ### `📁 /dist`

-Your application code is compiled and stored within this directory.
+Your application code is compiled into this directory.
+To build your app for production, run `npm run build` command.

 ### `📁 /database`

-In this directory database migrations are created by default.
-You may also store SQLite database there if you find it convenient.
+[Database migrations](/docs/1.x/database/schema.html) are created in this directory by default.

 ### `📁 /lang`

-This directory does not exist by default, but you can create it and host your app translation files inside it.
+This directory does not exist by default, but you can create it and host your app [translation](/docs/1.x/advanced/localization.html) files inside it.

 ### `📁 /public`